lizzie16rose/lizzie-class-work/README.md

 - more bullet points
 - more bullet points
 - more bullet points
+- even more bullet points
 - more bullet points
 - more bullet points
+- MORE BULLET POINTS
 - more bullet points
 - more bullet points
 - I made another bullet point